Find out about tax reliefs available to individuals who invest in certain companies, social enterprises, or Venture Capital Trusts.

 The loan or debt must not be secured on any assets and, if interest is charged, this must be at a reasonable commercial rate.
 There must not be an arrangement for any part of the loan to be repaid within 3 years of the investment.

-If you make a single payment the investment begins when the company issues a debt instrument, like a debenture, to you.
-If the company doesn’t issue a debt instrument the investment begins when the investment agreement takes effect.
+If you make a single payment, the investment begins when the company issues you with a confirmation of the debt (known as a debt instrument, like a debenture).
+If the company does not issue a debt instrument the investment begins when the investment agreement takes effect.

 If the investment involves several payments then each investment begins when you pay each amount to the social enterprise.

-- the company stops qualifying for an investment scheme
+- the company fails to meet the conditions for the scheme

 - you develop a connection with the company